 Don’t get me wrong, I deliberated — it’s just that they all cost so much money.
 And I didn’t want to shell out a small fortune on a changing table when it had a limited shelf life and wouldn’t provide much use in a few years’ time.

 Personally, I opted to simply place a changing mat on top of a chest of drawers.
+This is one of those baby hacks that made my life so much easier.
 It was the perfect height for me to change Charlie comfortably, and I could also use it to store his nappies, wet wipes and PJs.
 To be honest, ultimately I didn’t even end up changing him there very often.
 More often than not, I changed him on the floor, where there was zero chance of him spontaneously throwing himself off the edge onto a hard floor.

 Dedicated Nappy Bag